-Article 1 The purpose of these rules is to establish items necessary for the performance of duties by the Audit Committee of the Company, in

-2 In these rules, "ENW" means a group of corporate entities consisting of the Company and its subsidiaries and affiliates, and "ENW Entity" means each entity within ENW.
+- Article 1 The purpose of these rules is to establish items necessary for the performance of duties by the Audit Committee of the Company, in accordance with Companies Act Article 416 Section 1 Part 1 Subparagraph b), as well as the Ordinance for Enforcement of the Companies Act Article 112 Section 1. - 2 In these rules, "ENW" means a group of corporate entities consisting of the Company and its subsidiaries and affiliates, and "ENW Entity" means each entity within ENW.